 Here are a few of the major benefits of DIY solar:

-- Cost savings: The most obvious advantage of DIY solar panels is the cost savings they offer.
+- Cost savings: The most obvious advantage of installing your own solar panels is the cost savings.
 If you go for a DIY project, you’ll be racking up the savings — both on your electric bill and solar system installation.
-By eliminating the need for design and labor expenses, you can potentially save a decent chunk of change on your residential solar energy system.
+By eliminating the need for design and labor help, you can save a decent chunk of change on your residential solar energy system.

-- Easing into solar: DIY solar panels can also be a really smart option for those who are looking to start small, with a more modest home solar project.
-For example, maybe you’re not looking to go completely off-grid just yet, but want to try out a couple of panels to see how much they offset your energy costs.
+- Easing into solar: DIY solar panels can also be a smart option for those who are looking to start small, with a more modest home solar project.
+For example, maybe you’re not looking to offset 100% of your energy use but want to try out a couple of panels to see how much they offset your energy costs.
 The DIY route can be very cost-effective, especially if you have low energy needs.